Pittsburgh Songwriters Circle: 2022 Collection

 Please confirm name spellings before submitting.
 The credits text deadline accommodates the graphic design deadline.

-– CD RELEASE EVENT: Date and location pending.
+– CD RELEASE EVENT: Due to COVID-19 distancing and venue closings, date and location are pending.

-accept CDs by the end of the year could result in forfeit of the CDs with no refund of duping fee
+accept CDs by the pickup deadline could result in forfeiture of the CDs with no refund of duping fee

 or recording fees.
 In such case, the participant’s CDs would become the property of Pittsburgh